Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Nonadiabatic edge-state transfer

 Subsequently, the second-order NC term goes as

 where \begin{wide}

-\end{wide} The variational parameters $\alpha_{1}^{(2)}$, $\alpha_{2}^{(2)}$ are obtained by minimizing $S_2=\trace{G_2^2}$ where $G_2$ is both $\alpha_{1}^{(2)}$- and $\alpha_{2}^{(2)}$-dependent.
-As a result, the CD driving resulted from the second-order NC $H_\text{cd}^{(2)}(t) = \dot{\lambda}\mathcal{A}_\lambda^{(2)}$ involves NNN, fourth-neighbouring terms between sublattice A and B. Similar to the analysis on the first-order NC, the hoppings between the NNN and the fourth-neighbouring sublattice B can be neglected for the second-order NC due to the transfer trajectory along the zero-energy eigenstate [Eq. \eqref{eq:eigenstate-zeroenergy}].
+\end{wide} The variational parameters $\alpha_{1}^{(2)}$ and $\alpha_{2}^{(2)}$ are obtained by minimizing $S_2=\trace{G_2^2}$ where $G_2$ is both $\alpha_{1}^{(2)}$ and $\alpha_{2}^{(2)}$ dependent.
+As a result, the CD driving resulting from the second-order NC $H_\text{cd}^{(2)}(t) = \dot{\lambda}\mathcal{A}_\lambda^{(2)}$ involves fourth-nearest-neighboring terms among sublattices A and B sites.
+Similar to the analysis on the first-order NC, the hoppings between the NNN and the fourth-nearest-neighboring terms on sublattice B can be neglected for the second-order NC due to the transfer trajectory along the zero-energy eigenstate [Eq. \eqref{eq:eigenstate-zeroenergy}].

+Indeed, obtaining higher orders of NC terms requires significantly more effort both in terms of the computational resources needed as well as in terms of physical implementation.
+The gauge-potential expansion $\mathcal{A}_\lambda^{(l)}$ requires calculating sets of NCs as well as $l$ time-dependent coefficients $\alpha^{(l)}_k$, to be computed after action-$S_l$ minimization.
+After that, the time evolution for the edge-state transfer can be solved as a system of coupled differential equations with several embedded time dependencies, which turns out to be challenging for larger systems.

-Indeed, obtaining higher orders of NC terms require significantly more effort.
-As detailed in~\applabel{sec:d-NC-2N-1}, the gauge potential expansion $\mathcal{A}_\lambda^{(l)}$ introduces hoppings from the NNNs to the $2l$th-neighbours.
+On top of that, as detailed in~\applabel{sec:d-NC-2N-1}, the NC formalism for the SSH case introduces new hoppings starting from the NNNs to the $2l$th neighbours.
 Therefore, computing this quantity for higher orders involves more interactions constrained in the same sublattice.
-In general, for a system with $2N-1$ sites, at least $\mathcal{A}_\lambda^{(N-1)}$ should be computed to account all possible interactions.
-From $\mathcal{A}_\lambda^{(N)}$, higher orders will start accumulating new contributions to the hoppings already considered with the lower order NC.
-Consequently, all possible long-range hoppings in same sublattices are needed to accomplish exact gauge potential, which is challenging and impractical for realistic setups.
-Given these challenges, exploring simpler strategies or approximations may be necessary for practical implementation.
-It is a common practice to strike a balance between accuracy and computational complexity in quantum simulations, particularly when dealing with higher-order terms.
+In general, for a system with $2N-1$ sites, at least $\mathcal{A}_\lambda^{(N-1)}$ should be computed to account for all possible interactions.
+From $\mathcal{A}_\lambda^{(N)}$, higher orders will start accumulating new contributions to the hoppings already considered with the lower-order NC.
+Consequently, all possible long-range hoppings in the same sublattices are needed to accomplish the exact gauge potential, which is challenging and impractical for realistic setups.

+Given these challenges, the exploration of simpler strategies or approximations may be necessary for practical implementation.
+It is common practice to strike a balance between accuracy and computational complexity in quantum simulations, particularly when dealing with higher-order terms.